cs3org/reva/docs/content/en/docs/Tutorials/share-tutorial.md

 ---
-title: "Try out the ocm share functionality in Reva"
+title: "OCM share functionality in Reva"
 linkTitle: "OCM share functionality"
 weight: 5
 description: >
-  Try the OCM (Open Cloud Mesh) share functionality in Reva locally.
+  OCM (Open Cloud Mesh) share functionality in Reva locally.
 ---

 This is a guide on how to try the share functionality in Reva in your local environment.